 Built in activities can include a 'sound wall' where clients can 'play music' or enjoy the tactile stimulations of vibration on items attached to a wall or post such as pots, pans, plastic bowls and colanders.
 This can be made to be loud or soft depending on the sensitivities of the clients.
 Outdoor weaving looms can be created on trees or made mobile for more participatory options.
-Items woven in can be fiber, yarn, fabric, leaves, branches or other items found in or around the HT garden.
-Tic-Tac-Toe boards can be imbedded in the ground or on a rolling table to be played with painted rocks or other items found in the HT garden.
-Game board tables can be installed, crafting areas and places for quiet reflection can all be included in the activities of the garden, creating useful space for those not actively participating in HT.
+Items woven in can be fiber, yarn, fabric, leaves, branches or other items found in or around the Supportive Garden.
+Tic-Tac-Toe boards can be imbedded in the ground or on a rolling table to be played with painted rocks or other items found in the garden.
+Game board tables can be installed, crafting areas and places for quiet reflection can all be included in the activities of the garden, creating useful space for those not actively participating in the garden.

 There are activities tailored specifically for emotional and personal process aids in a safe and tranquil space.
-Care taking, ability exploration, self esteem building, emotional exploration and identification, impermanence and stability, seasonal recognition are just a few of the therapeutic opportunities available in the garden.
+Care taking, ability exploration, self esteem building, emotional exploration and identification, impermanence and stability, seasonal recognition are just a few of the supportive opportunities available in the garden.

 Supportive Horticultural s a wide and varied modality with activities that can be tailored to fit many populations.